Ghost---Shadow/Steganography/README.md

 - `Embedder.py` is used for embedding the biometric onto the carrier
 - `Extractor.py` is used for recovering the biometric
 - The `TextTest` folder has the text encoding and decoding scripts along with results
+- `JpgTests` and `LFSR` explore the problems due to lossy compression